Police kill man near California pot farms evacuated by fire

 The officers killed the man, who was not immediately identified.

-The subdivision has been converted into a huge network of marijuana farms mostly run by Hmong families.
+The subdivision has been converted into a huge network of marijuana farms mostly run by Hmong and Chinese families.
 The county has banned large-scale marijuana cultivation but thousands of pot greenhouses have sprung up.
-Police efforts to shut them down have been countered with claims of racial discrimination.
+Police efforts to shut them down have been countered with claims of racial discrimination, and the families are pursuing a federal civil rights lawsuit.

+Hmong people fought for the U.S. during the Vietnam War after being recruited by the CIA in Laos to fend off communist forces.
+After the war, many Hmong refugees moved to Minnesota, Wisconsin and California, where they settled in the Central Valley, given their agricultural background.

+In recent years, some Hmong farmers moved north from central California to work in marijuana growing operations.

 The total number of people forced to flee the area was unclear.
 The Sacramento Bee reported that nearly 3,000 people live in Lake Shastina and as many as 8,000 others live in the area to tend to the thousands of marijuana grows.